Jessicavazm/JessicaVaz_T2A1-A/README.md

 #### Delete method example from API TRELLO.

-This method allows an authenticated user (either the card's owner or an admin) to delete a specific card.
+This method allows an authenticated user (either the card's owner or an admin user) to delete a specific card.
 The <int:card_id> parameter specifies which card is to be deleted.
-After authentication, the function retrieves the card from the database and proceeds to delete it if the card exists.
+After authentication, the function retrieves the card from the database and proceeds to delete it if it exists.
 In both cases, the user receives an appropriate acknowledgment message.

     @cards_bp.route("/<int:card_id>", methods=["DELETE"])